Barr suggests big tech 'titans' no longer need legal shield

-WASHINGTON — Attorney General William Barr said Wednesday that big online platforms like Facebook and Google may no longer need the legal protection that helped foster innovation on the internet by preventing technology companies from being sued.
+WASHINGTON — Attorney General William Barr said Wednesday that big online platforms such as Facebook and Google may no longer need the legal protection that helped foster innovation on the internet by preventing technology companies from being sued.

-He questioned whether a federal law, adopted in 1996 to shield the young tech industry, is out of date.
+He questioned whether a federal law, adopted in 1996 to shield what was then a young tech industry, is out of date.
 "No longer are tech companies the underdog upstarts.
-They have become titans of U.S. industry," he told a seminar organized by the Justice Department.
+They have become titans of U.S. industry," he told a seminar organized by the Department of Justice.

 The subject was a provision of the law known as Section 230 of the Communications Decency Act, widely praised by advocates of internet freedom.
 It says providers of internet services cannot be held legally responsible for content posted by users.